• Skip to main content

 Notes

-If you aren’t a fan of onions, especially for breakfast, leave them out.
+If you don’t like onions, especially for breakfast, leave them out.

-If you can get your hands on mild sweet Vidalia onions, use them.
+Use mild sweet Vidalia onions if you can get your hands on them.
 If not, any sweet yellow onion will do.

 Water and oil don’t mix.
-Be sure your potatoes are dry before adding them to the skillet.
+So be sure your potatoes are dry before adding them to the skillet.

 Nutrition